NoamFav/Pot_Pot_Golf/README.md

 ## GamePlay

-The goal of the game is to get the ball in the hole with the least amount of shots.
+The goal of the game is to get the ball in the hole with the least number of shots.
-The ball will move according to the laws of physics.
+The ball will move, according to the laws of physics.
 If you find the ball to slide too much, you can increase the friction in the Consts class.
 When the ball is in the hole, the game will display a message with the number of shots.
 As well as a small animation.

 ## Ball Movement

-For moving the ball the approach is a TextField one.
+For moving the ball, the approach is a TextField one.
 You will have to input the initial velocity of the ball as a vector v = (vx, vz), x and z being the horizontal components.
 The vertical component is calculated by the HeightFunction.
-So as vector works you can input negative values to make the ball go backward.
+So as vector works, you can input negative values to make the ball go backward.
 Floating point values are accepted.
-Then when pressing the Apply button, the ball will move according to the input.
+Then when pressing the Apply button, the ball will move, according to the input.

 Also considering the critical difficulty of inputting the right angle with the +/- a directional Arrow is placed in the game.